nwajiakuchika/Heart-disease-prediction/README.md

-This project analises how habbits and symthoms affect the heart.
+This project analyzed how habbits and symthoms affect the heart.
 Predicting patients that are likely to heart disease.